DDMAL/Rodan/readme.md

 ## Additional Information

 For more information about volumes in Docker, see [Use volumes](https://docs.docker.com/engine/admin/volumes/volumes/) in the Docker documentation.
-See also the docs for the [`volumes` section](https://docs.docker.com/compose/compose-file/#volumes) of the `docker compose.yml` file.
+See also the docs for the [`volumes` section](https://docs.docker.com/compose/compose-file/#volumes) of the `docker-compose.yml` file.